6 Powerful Benefits of A Microsite For More Traffic

 Let’s go one by one and dive deep into each aspect of a microsite.

-A microsite is a brand-specific website (or a single web page) that companies use to promote their individual products, events, or campaigns.
+A microsite is a branded content site that companies use to promote their individual products, events, or campaigns.

-These are hosted on their own domain or company’s subdomain and have a different URL than their company websites.
+These are hosted on their own domain or company website’s subdomain and have a different URL than their company websites.

 Instead, they are information-laden sites, aimed at engaging as many users as possible.
 The content on their page(s) is invariably fun and interaction-based.
 This helps their brand connect with users.